ThomasDev-de/php-extensions/README.md

 ];
 ```
 ### FILTER_VALIDATE_URL_WITH_UMLAUTS
-This constant allows URLs with umlauts
+This constant allows URLs with umlauts.
+_Attention, umlauts are generally not permitted in URLs, but they can still occur._
 ```php
 const FILTER_VALIDATE_URL_WITH_UMLAUTS = [
     'filter' => FILTER_VALIDATE_REGEXP,